-Private key protection
+F Private key protection

 To maintain security, the private key was protected with a password.

+- Type the password for the private key.

-8 Type the password for the private key.
+Type the password for the private key.

 Password:

 ••••••

 Display Password

 Import options:

 Enable strong private key protection.
 You will be prompted every time the private key is used by an application if you enable this option.

 Mark this key as exportable.
 This will allow you to back up or transport your keys at a later time.

-✓ Include all extended properties.
+✓ Indude all extended properties.